 The first eruption of the volcano was thought to be in 1800 BC, and the last recorded activity was in 1786.
 It is a glacier climb that leads to dual cones, the western of which is the benchmark for measuring its height.

 Imbabura volcano, seen from Otavalo and Ibarra, is another volcano with a story behind it.
 Local folklore says that Imbabura and Mama Cotacachi fell in love, even though Imbabura was many years her junior.
 The couple gave birth to the Yaguarcocha and the San Pablo lagoons, as well as the Yanahurco Mountain.
-The local folklore says that the wind that blows during the evenings at dusk come from the love between the two peaks, and brings blessings to the communities that they overlook and safe guard.
+The local folklore says that the wind that blows during the evenings at dusk comes from the love between the two peaks, and brings blessings to the communities that they overlook and safeguard.

 Imbabura is a popular hike that can be attempted on day trips from Quito or after an overnight stay at one of the area’s haciendas.
 The low, snow-covered cone offers scenic views of the nearby communities and Cayambe volcano on a clear day.